carlos-andres/list-transformation/README.md

 ## Features

 - **Order and Clean List**: Sort and remove duplicates from a list, preparing clean, orderly data.
+- **Remove Duplicates**: Remove duplicate entries from a list, ensuring each item is unique.
 - **Convert to Comma-Separated Values**: Transform a list into a single line of comma-separated values.
 - **Convert to Quoted Comma-Separated Values**: Convert a list into a single line of comma-separated values, with each item enclosed in quotes.
 - **Convert Comma-Separated Values to Lines**: Turn a string of comma-separated values into individual lines.